nalwayv/MyLeetCode/README.md

 - 1790\.
 Check if One String Swap Can Make Strings Equal
 - 1800\.
 Maximum Ascending Subarray Sum
 - 1894\.
 Find the Student that Will Replace the Chalk
+- 1941\.
+Check if All Characters Have Equal Number of Occurrences
 - 1945\.
 Sum of Digits of String After Convert
 - 1957\.
 Delete Characters to Make Fancy String
 - 1971\.
 Find if Path Exists in Graph